 But GM and Ford still utilized mechanical brakes.
 It wasn't until the mid-30s, in fact, that GM went to Bendix hydraulic brakes.
 Vincent Bendix, after meeting French engineer Henri Perrot at a European auto show in 1924, acquired the license to make mechanical shoe-brakes and took over Perrot's contract to supply brakes to GM.
 With design improvements, Bendix offered a four-wheel drive mechanical braking system but contention was sharp as to whether mechanical or hydraulic brakes were better.
 Bendix, figuring no one needed fluids leaking out onto the garage floor, favored reliable mechanical brakes.
 Lockheed, however, claimed that hydraulics meant less skidding and were, overall, much safer than mechanical brakes.
 As more manufacturers chose hydraulic brakes over mechanical ones, Bendix eventually purchased Lockheed's Hydraulic Brake co. in 1930, and in the mid-30's GM switched to hydraulic brakes for all its cars.

 When the Ford Model A was being designed, Edsel Ford equipped them with hydraulics.
 When his father Henry Ford test drove one, however, the luck of the draw applied.
-He got a car that had been tested previously and had a cracked line—so the brakes didn't hold.
-Hydraulic brakes were out at Ford—at least until the late 30's.
+He got a car that had been tested previously and had a cracked line — so the brakes didn't hold.
+Hydraulic brakes were out at Ford— at least until the early 1940's.